The Secret Science Of Body Language, Explained

 Although proper body language analysis requires expertise, having a basic understanding and awareness of body language can help non-experts decode their daily conversations.
 "Body language helps you in every way, and in this day and age we can’t make mistakes," she says.
 "I constantly do it and encourage everybody to do it."
 There are lots of books about body language out there (Dr. Glass has written several) that can help you get started.
 Or, if you're looking to expand your communication skills for work, you might consider working one-on-one with an expert who can tailor their advice to your needs.

-As fun as it is to dissect someone's behaviour, there's no surefire guarantee that you'd be able to tell everything there is to know about a person based on their body language alone.
-But whether you're indulging in the latest gossip about your favourite celebrity couple, or having a difficult conversation with your partner, body language is all around us — and more fascinating than ever.
+As fun as it is to dissect someone's behavior, there's no surefire guarantee that you'd be able to tell everything there is to know about a person based on their body language alone.
+But whether you're indulging in the latest gossip about your favorite celebrity couple, or having a difficult conversation with your partner, body language is all around us — and more fascinating than ever.

 Advertisement